xStarbound/xStarbound/doc/lua/world.md

 #### `List<EntityId>` world.entityQuery(`Vec2F` position, `Variant<Vec2F, float` positionOrRadius, [`Json` options])

-Queries for entities in a specified area of the world and returns a list of their entity ids.
+Queries for entities in a specified area of the world and returns a list of their entity IDs.
 Area can be specified either as the `Vec2F` lower left and upper right positions of a rectangle, or as the `Vec2F` center and `float` radius of a circular area.
 The following additional parameters can be specified in options:

 * __withoutEntityId__ - Specifies an `EntityId` that will be excluded from the returned results
 * __includedTypes__ - Specifies a list of one or more `String` entity types that the query will return.
 In addition to standard entity type names, this list can include "mobile" for all mobile entity types or "creature" for players, monsters and NPCs.